 By mile 6 I was crying.
 Running and weeping.
 Ridiculous.
 Even the brass band in the middle of the trail didn’t perk me up.
 Some lovely runners offered encouragement and it was a case of taking it mile by mile.
 Sometimes, 0.3 of a mile at a time.
 I must have walked for part of every mile; something else that wasn’t in the plan.

 Red Rag To a Bull…

 Things changed a bit around mile 9 to 10.
 Sure, there’s only about 5k to go, that was a good reframe for me.
 The thing that drove me on and made me think, “THAT definitely isn’t happening” is seeing a runner with headphones.
-If there is one thing I don’t like, it’s cheating, or whatever you want to call it.
-As soon as I saw her wearing, I decided in an instant I was going to come in ahead of her.
-It felt good to have something spurn me on.
-I tried to claw some time back, knowing that the sub 2 hour aim was long gone.
+If there is one thing I don’t like, it’s cheating.
+As soon as I saw her wearing them, I decided in an instant I was going to come in ahead of her.
+It felt good to have something to spurn me on.
+I tried to claw back some time, knowing the sub 2 goal was long gone.
 I wish I had seen her at mile 5.

 Ifs, Buts and Maybes

 Looking back, obviously it wasn’t my best race.
 I didn’t enjoy the experience but I’m hoping it was a poor rehearsal for the race yet to happen.
 I don’t feel rubbish though.
 If I had my phone on me, I probably would have made a call and asked to be picked up.
 A DNF would have been worse under the circumstances.
 Afterwards, I was sure there was no way I would want do that half marathon again.
 Thanks but no thanks.
 That feeling didn’t last as long as my achey legs.
 Indian Queens, I think we have unfinished business, I might be back next year.
 I have a score to settle.

 Happy running, Penny.